zzhao71/zzhao71.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at Johns Hopkins University.
+I am a first-year Ph.D. student at the Center for Language and Speech Processing at [Johns Hopkins University](https://www.jhu.edu/), where I am fortunate to be advised by Anjalie Field and Yinzhi Cao.

+I completed my undergraduate studies at Johns Hopkins University with a double major in Computer Science and Applied Mathematics, and a minor in Psychology.

 ## Research Interests